 The 125-feet wide falls drop more than sixty feet and are often called “Niagara of the South.”

-Cumberland Falls are most famous for the Moonbow, a phenomenon that happens regularly in only two other places in the world; Hawaii and Victoria Falls near Zimbabwe.
+Cumberland Falls are also famous worldwide for the Moonbow, a phenomenon that happens regularly in only six other places in the world.

 There are almost twenty miles of hiking trails through the park, and the Moonbow Trail leads you to some of the Daniel Boone National Forest trails.